VPN Connected but Can't Access or Discover LAN Devices

-If you configure your router as a VPN Server and try to remotely access LAN resources, or manage devices over the Internet, you may encounter the following issues:
+If you configure your router as a VPN server and try to remotely access LAN resources or manage devices over the internet, you may encounter the following issues:

 If you open File Explorer on a Windows computer and click on the "Network" icon in the navigation pane, you can view a list of devices that are visible on your local network, such as computers, printers, routers, NAS, digital signage displays, and other network devices.

 For example, if your PC is on the same LAN as a NAS, you can easily find it.
-However, if you are using a remote PC as a VPN client, you may not be able to find the NAS but can still access it by visiting smb://IP of NAS or ftp://IP of NAS in File Explorer.
+However, if you are using a remote PC as a VPN client, you may not be able to find the NAS, but can still access it by visiting smb://IP of NAS or ftp://IP of NAS in a File Explorer.

 Is this faq useful?